-Thanksgiving's over, and we hope you managed this first festive food holiday of the season successfully.
-But even if you strayed a bit from your eating and exercise plans, you can always get back on track.
-Here are 5 steps to help you resume your healthy habits.
+Thanksgiving is over, and we hope you managed this festive holiday successfully.
+But even if you strayed a bit from your healthy eating habits and regular exercise regimen, you can always get back on track.
+Here are 5 steps to help you resume your healthy habits:

-no unhealthy foods (like highly processed chips and sugary sweets) have crept
+Make sure no unhealthy foods (like highly processed chips and sugary baked goods)

-back into the cupboards over the holiday.
-Take a trip to the supermarket to
+have crept back into the cupboards over the holiday.
+Take a trip to the

-replenish your healthy snacks, such as reduced-fat cheese, fat-free or
+supermarket to replenish your healthy snacks, such as reduced-fat cheese,

-reduced-fat yogurt, vegetables for crudités, hummus, nuts, and fruits (Phase 2).
+fat-free or reduced-fat yogurt, fresh vegetables, hummus, nuts, and fruits

 to Phase 1, if necessary.